margushev/margushev/README.md

-- 👋 Hi, I’m @margushev
+- 👋 Hi, I’m Margushev
 - 👀 I’m interested in ...
 DevOps stuff
 - 🌱 I’m currently learning ...
-OpenShift
+AWS, Terraform and K8s
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...